Advancing Health Research

 While scientists and clinicians work each day on discoveries that could unlock treatments and cures for diseases, much stands in the way between their work and patients in clinics and hospitals.
 Often, that roadblock takes the form of the inability to crunch large amounts of data.

 As part of UF’s effort to translate medical discoveries into tangible benefits for patients more quickly and effectively, William R. Hogan, M.D., M.S., joined UF as director of biomedical informatics at UF’s Clinical and Translational Science Institute.
-As an faculty member in the Department of Health Outcomes and Policy, Hogan works closely with health researchers in developing new methods for formatting and linking data in computer systems.
+As a faculty member in the Department of Health Outcomes and Biomedical Informatics, Hogan works closely with health researchers in developing new methods for formatting and linking data in computer systems.
 Particularly, he is interested in applying data processing power to accelerate how research reaches patients and how it is implemented in communities.

 As he builds a much-needed biomedical informatics program at UF, Hogan hopes to create a new understanding of the field of informatics — as not just a facilitator for other scientists’ research but as a science in its own right and as an important part of tracking the benefits of scientific innovation.
 Read Dr. Hogan’s recent editorial in For the Record magazine, a national coding and reimbursement magazine, that sets forth a vision for not just bigger but better data here.